 Difficulties and uncertainties remain in finding a solid benchmark when assessing the effectiveness of competition in tight oligopolies.
-Nevertheless, it remains doubtful whether a European regulatory framework that relies primarily on the principle of dominance will be effective in ensuring that the regulatory goals are met.
-BEREC cannot exclude the possibility that tight oligopolies or even tight duopolies might develop and that once markets have developed in a stable yet ineffective manner it would not be feasible any longer to foster effective competition by regulatory means.
-Preventing such a regulatory gap arising by giving clarity and guidance to NRAs in case of tight oligopolies might be the key answer.
-When addressing it, BEREC keeps in mind the aim of the regulation to ensure competition and to support infrastructure investments.
-Providing a greater understanding of tight oligopolies, would allow maintanance of a consistent and predictable framework.
+Nevertheless, it remains doubtful whether a European regulatory framework that relies on the principle of dominance only will be effective in ensuring that the regulatory goals are met.
+BEREC cannot exclude the possibility that ineffective tight oligopolies or even tight duopolies might develop and that once markets have developed in a stable yet ineffective manner it would not be feasible any longer to foster effective competition by regulatory means.
+Preventing such a regulatory gap arising might be the key answer.

 Therefore, BEREC has begun early to shed light on these developments and the possible problematic outcome they may entail.
 When looking at possible solutions, the evolution of European merger control seems to be an adequate starting point.
 Gap cases have led to a broader understanding of oligopolistic market structures, processes and effects and eventually to an adjustment of the merger control regime.
-As the problem setting is similar with tight oligopolies on the regulatory field, BEREC proposes that a review of the regulatory framework should address the aforementioned issues in order to avoid consumer harm.
+As the problem setting is similar with ineffective tight oligopolies on the regulatory field, BEREC concludes that a review of the regulatory framework should address the aforementioned issues from a preventive point of view avoiding timely consumer harming market distortions.